Marked length spectra of Gromov hyperbolic space: Introduction

-Note that in Katok \cite{katok1988four} and Gogolev and Rodriguez Hertz \cite{gogolev2020abelian}, the subsets considered are not a subgroup in general.
-We also have a generalization for coset of a subgroup in this form. \begin{mthm} Let $\Gamma$ be a group.
-Given two comparable actions of $\Gamma$ on roughly hyperbolic manifolds $(X,d)$ and $(Y,d')$.
-Assume there exist a subgroup $\Gamma'$ and an element $h\in \Gamma$ so that the limit set $\Lambda \Gamma'=\Lambda \Gamma$ for both actions, and $\ell_d=\ell_{d'}$ on the left coset $h\Gamma'$ or the right coset $\Gamma' h$, then $\ell_d=\ell_{d'}$ on $\Gamma$, and there exist a $\Gamma$-equivariant roughly isometry $\phi: X\to Y$, i.e., there exist a constant $C>0$, such that for all $p$, $q\in X$,
+Note that in Katok \cite{katok1988four} and Gogolev and Rodriguez Hertz \cite{gogolev2020abelian}, the subsets considered are not are not necessarily subgroups.
+We extend this consideration to cosets of a subgroup.
+This generalization allows for a broader application of the marked length spectrum rigidity theorem, encompassing a wider range of group actions. \begin{mthm} Let $\Gamma$ be a group.
+Given two comparable actions of $\Gamma$ on roughly geodesically complete Gromov spaces $(X,d)$ and $(Y, d')$ which are geometrically dense, assume that there exists a subgroup $\Gamma'$ and an element $h\in \Gamma$ so that the limit set $\Lambda \Gamma'=\Lambda \Gamma$ for both actions, and $\ell_d=\ell_{d'}$ on the left coset $h\Gamma'$ or the right coset $\Gamma' h$, then $\ell_d=\ell_{d'}$ on $\Gamma$, and there exist a $\Gamma$-equivariant roughly isometry $\phi: X\to Y$, i.e., there exist a constant $C>0$, such that for all $p$, $q\in X$,

-\end{mthm} \begin{remark} Since the two actions are comparable, the condition $\Lambda \Gamma'=\Lambda \Gamma$ for one action is enough. \end{remark} \begin{remark} Note that it is essential for the space the group acts on to be roughly geodesic since, in general, a $\Gamma$-orbit is not roughly geodesic as a metric space.
-An example will be a non-uniform lattice $\Gamma$ of $\PSL_2(\mathbb R)$ acts on the hyperbolic plane $H^2$.
+\end{mthm} \begin{remark} Since the two actions are comparable, the condition $\Lambda \Gamma'=\Lambda \Gamma$ for one action is sufficient.. \end{remark} \begin{remark} It is crucial for the space the group acts on to be roughly geodesic because, in general, a $\Gamma$-orbit is not roughly geodesic as a metric space. may not be roughly geodesic as a metric space.
+For example, consider a non-uniform lattice $\Gamma$ of $\PSL_2(\mathbb R)$ acting on the hyperbolic plane $H^2$.
 Any $\Gamma$ orbit is not roughly geodesic with the induced metric.
-On the other hand, for Theorem~\ref{mthm: sparse rigid set} and Theorem~\ref{mthm: sparse multiplicative rigid set} in the next subsection, it is enough to consider only one $\Gamma$-orbit. \end{remark}
+However, to prove Theorem~\ref{mthm: sparse rigid set} and Theorem~\ref{mthm: sparse multiplicative rigid set} in the before subsection, it suffices to consider only one $\Gamma$-orbit. \end{remark}